DavisStanko/Discord-Bot/README.md

  `cd /home/discordbot && nohup python3 main.py &`
 This command changes my directory to where I store the program and then runs the program in the background.
 To kill the program I use `pkill -f main.py`. **Be sure that there is no other main.py file running in the background** to avoid accidents.
 You will need to use a more specific command if you are running multiple main.py files.

-### Custom commands

-If you modify my program to add or remove commands be sure to add your new command to the `commandlist` variable.
-This will automatically update the !help command with your new command.

 ## License

 This project is licensed under the [GPL-3.0](LICENSE.md)